Walking in Memphis: Inspiration

 Cohn has said that "Walking in Memphis" is "100 percent autobiographical".
 He has described it as a song about "a Jewish gospel-music-lover", and added that "the song is about more than just a place; it's about a kind of spiritual awakening, one of those trips where you're different when you leave."
 He was inspired to write "Walking in Memphis" by a 1985 visit to the Memphis, Tennessee, area.
 At the time, he was working as a session singer in New York City while pursuing a recording contract.
 In 2014, he recalled:One night while listening to all of my demos, I came to the realization that I shouldn't be signed, because I didn't have any great songs yet. ...
 I was 28 years old and not in love with my songs.
 James Taylor had written 'Fire and Rain' when he was 18, and Jackson Browne wrote 'These Days' when he was only 17.
 I thought: 'I'm already ten years older than these geniuses.
 It's never going to happen for me.'
 So it was a pretty desperate time, and I went to Memphis with that struggle at the forefront of my mind.
 After reading that James Taylor overcame writer's block by going to a place he had never been, Cohn visited Memphis.

 A friend had told him "there were two things in particular that I had to do [in Memphis], things that would forever change me.
 They later became the centerpieces of 'Walking in Memphis'."
-Cohn added:The first thing was go to the Full Gospel Tabernacle Church on a Sunday morning to hear the Reverend Al Green preach. ...
+Cohn added: "The first thing was go to the Full Gospel Tabernacle Church on a Sunday morning to hear the Reverend Al Green preach. ...
 I [soon] had chills running up and down my spine.
-The service was so deeply moving that I found myself with sweat running down my face and tears in my eyes, totally enveloped by everything I was seeing and hearing.
-There was something incredibly powerful about Al Green's voice in that context.
-Even after three hours of continuous singing, his voice only got stronger and his band only got better.
-I sat there crying in the church, aware of the irony of how I used to cry in synagogue in Cleveland as a kid—but because I wanted to get the heck out of there!
+The service was so deeply moving that I found myself with sweat running down my face and tears in my eyes, totally enveloped by everything I was seeing and hearing [...]
 Al Green's service was one of the great experiences of my life."